ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 In some cases, it is not necessary to include the scope parameter, for instance if the KDC maintains a list of active group members for each managed group, and the Client is member of only one group.
 The Client MUST include the scope parameter if it is a member of multiple groups under the same KDC.

 ## Key Re-Distribution Response

+The KDC receiving a Key Re-Distribution Request MUST check that it is storing a valid access token from that client for that scope.
+TODO: defines error response if it does not have it / is not valid.

 The KDC replies to the Client with a Key Distribution Response containing the 'key' parameter, and optionally 'group_policies' and 'mgt_key_material', as specified in {{ssec-key-distribution-response}}.
 Note that this response might simply re-provide the same keying material currently owned by the Client, if it has not been renewed.